About the Renewable Energy Coalition

 Implement energy efficiency measures to reduce waste

 Conduct an energy audit of your home or business to identify where heat or air conditioning are escaping.
 Repair leaks and increase insulation of walls and roof where needed, especially if you are remodeling, and replace windows with double or triple pane.
 When appliances wear out, replace with energy efficient models.
 Use energy-saving LED lightbulbs.
-Paint your roof white or install a green roof.
+Paint your roof white, install a green roof or install solar panels.

 Purchase renewable electricity through a locally-owned third party producer.